-&lt;sup>2The renormalization group relations are obtained by looking at different spin configurations for enlarge the interaction range and complexity.
+2The renormalization group relations are obtained by looking at different spin configurations for

+Unlike in the Ising chain we end up here with a different coupling pattern than we started.
+More spins are coupled on a wider range.
+Repeating the decimation procedure would even further enlarge the interaction range and complexity.
 This is not a problem in principle.
 However, in order to have a more practical iterative procedure we have to make an approximation.
 We restrict ourselves to the nearest neighbor interactions which would give a well-defined iterative procedure.
 But simply ignoring the other couplings which additionally help to align the spins would lead to an oversimplified behavior and would actually give no phase transition.
 Thus we have to add the other couplings in some way to the nearest-neighbor coupling.
-It can be shown that the four-spin interaction is small and not important close to the transition point, and we concentrate on $K'1$ and $K'2$ only.
+It can be shown that the four-spin interaction is small and not important close to the transition point, and we concentrate on K'1 and K'2 only.
 Let us define the effective nearest-neighbor in a way to give the same ground state energy as both couplings.
 Each site has four nearest- and four next-nearest neighbors, which yield the energy per site for full spin alignment

-$$E_0 = 2NK_1' + 2NK_2' = 2NK' (7.40)$$
+$$E_0 = 2NK_1' + 2NK_2' = 2NK' \tag{7.40}$$

 Thus we define the new renormalized nearest-neighbor coupling which now can be iterated.
-We find a stable fixed points of this new equation at K = 0 and $\infty$ .
+We find a stable fixed points of this new equation at K = 0 and ∞ .
 There is also an unstable fixed point at

-$$K' = K_1' + K_2' = \frac{3}{8} \ln \left\{ \cosh(4K) \right\}$$ (7.41)
+$$K' = K'1 + K'2 = \frac{3}{8} \ln \left\{ \cosh(4K) \right\}$$ (7.41)